TimeForLuke/The-Unknown-Server/README.md

 ## License

-This plugin is licensed under the MIT license, which can be found in the file `LICENSE`.
+This project is licensed under the MIT license, which can be found in the file `LICENSE`.